 § 420-4.2.
 Adequate access from public way.

-A. When the physical condition or width of the public ways by which a site will be accessed is inadequate for access to such site in the opinion of the Board, the Board may require the applicant dedicate a strip of land for the purpose of widening the abutting public way to a width adequate to serve the needs of the uses proposed for the site while also providing access at the current level to such other land as the way serves and to make physical improvements to and within such public way(s) as may be necessary to adequately serve these uses.
+A. When the physical condition or width of the public ways by which a site will be accessed is inadequate for access to such site in the opinion of the Board, the Board may require the applicant to dedicate a strip of land for the purpose of widening the abutting public way to a width adequate to serve the needs of the uses proposed for the site while also providing access at the current level to such other land as the way serves and to make physical improvements to and within such public way(s) as may be necessary to adequately serve these uses.
 This may include drainage improvements, utility improvements, improvement of intersections, signage, signalization, or other amenities necessary for safety and orderly traffic flow.
 Any such dedication of land for the purpose of such a way and any such work performed within such public way(s) shall be made only with permission of the governmental agency having jurisdiction over such way, and all costs of any such widening or construction shall be borne by the applicant.

-B. As an alternative to the applicant's making the actual required improvements, the Board may require the applicant pay to the Town the estimated cost of such improvements which money shall be used only toward the cost thereof.
+B. As an alternative to the applicant's making the actual required improvements, the Board may require the applicant to pay to the Town the estimated cost of such improvements, which money shall be used only toward the cost thereof.
 The timing of any such payment shall be as the Board directs.

 § 420-4.3.
 Streets, driveways and walkways.